LeonardoSMSoares/Introduction-to-Statistical-Learning/README.md

 # Introduction-to-Statistical-Learning
-Based on the book An Introduction to Statistical Learning, With Applications in Python (ISLP).
+Based on the book An Introduction to Statistical Learning (ISLP).

 Resources: https://www.statlearning.com/resources-python